ray-project/ray/doc/source/hyperband.rst

 HyperBand Scheduler
 -------------------

-Ray Tune allows early stopping algorithms to be plugged in on top of existing grid or random searches.
-This can be enabled by setting the ``scheduler`` parameter of ``run_experiments``, e.g.
+The HyperBand scheduler can be plugged in on top of an existing grid or random search.
+This can be done by setting the ``scheduler`` parameter of ``run_experiments``, e.g.

 .. code-block:: python